Aarya-Chauhan/OIBSIP-FEBRUARY-P2-Task1-Calculator/README.md

-A simple calculator webapp using HTML, CSS, and javascript
+A simple calculator Web App using HTML, CSS, and javascript.